JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 # Routing
 - What?
-	- Process of forwarding data from a source to a destination
+	- Process of forwarding data from a source to a destination across different networks.
+Routers use routing tables to make forwarding decisions and determine the best path for the data to travel

+# Static Routing